 Knowing how long it takes to get back on your feet is important, as you will need to make arrangements accordingly.

-First Two Days
+First Two Days of The Breast Lift Recovery Time

 The doctor checks how your breasts are healing.
 Things like colour of the surrounding skin and if your nipples are getting blood are routinely checked.
 Bruising is normal, but your doctor ensures that there isn’t any sign of infection or other problems.
-This also gives you a chance to talk to your doctor about any concerns you may have.
+This also gives you a chance to talk to your cosmetic surgeon about any concerns you may have.

 If you had any drainage tubing attached, these will be removed at this appointment.